kiruha13/Angular-diary/README.md

 # Angular-diary

-Welcome to **My Angular App**!
 This is a simple web application built with Angular that allows users to create, view, edit, and delete notes.
 The app uses Firebase for authentication and Firestore for data storage.

 ## Features